 On October 24, 2019, the Company entered into an equity purchase agreement with an investor, providing for an equity financing facility.
 Upon the terms and subject to the conditions in the purchase agreement, the investor is committed to purchase shares having an aggregate value of up to \$15,000,000 of the Company's common stock for a period of up to three years.
 The Company issued to the investor 104,651 commitment shares at a fair market value of \$450,000 for entering into the agreement.
 From time to time during the three-year commitment period, provided that the closing conditions are satisfied, the Company may provide the investor with put notices to purchase a specified number of shares subject to certain limitations and conditions and at specified prices, which generally represent discounts to the market price of the common stock.
-As of March 31, 2021, there was \$9,789,419 of remaining available balance under the equity line, subject to market conditions including trading volume and stock price, and subject to other limitations.
-See Note 11 - Subsequent Events.
+As of June 30, 2021, there was \$9,200,829 of remaining available balance under the equity line, subject to shareholder approval required for additional purchases, as well as requirements for market conditions including trading volume and stock price, and subject to other limitations.
+During the second quarter of 2021, the Company issued 572,504 shares of its common stock valued at \$588,590 pursuant to the equity line.